Waste-Wood/e-CARE/Submission Tutorial.md

 ## e-CARE Submission Tutorial

-We use [CodaLab Worksheets](http://worksheets.codalab.org/) for submitting your model to get the result on the test set, and put your model into the leaderboard.
+We use [CodaLab Worksheets](http://worksheets.codalab.org/) for submitting your model to get the results on the test set, and put your model into the leaderboard.

 There are two kinds of evaluation scripts: